pyrocko/pyrocko/doc/source/install/details.rst

     cd ~/src/   # or wherever you keep your source packages git clone https://git.pyrocko.org/pyrocko/pyrocko.git pyrocko
     cd pyrocko
+    # for single user:
+    python3 setup.py install --user
+    # system wide:
-    sudo python setup.py install
+    sudo python3 setup.py install

 **Note:** If you have previously installed Pyrocko using other tools like e.g.
-*easy_install* or *pip*, you should manually remove the old installation - otherwise you will end up with two parallel installations of Pyrocko which will cause trouble.
+*easy_install*, *pip*, or *conda*, you should first remove the old installation.
+Otherwise you will end up with two parallel installations which will cause trouble.

 Updating
 --------